4th Way to Start a Paper Rush Seat

 Another way to start the paper rush strands in the gussets is to secure them individually to the side rails using nylon cable ties.

-If you can find the cable ties in a clear or opaque color it would be best to use those instead of black.
+If you can find the cable ties in a clear or opaque color, it would be best to use those instead of black.

+But since I only had the black ties in my shop at the time, I used what I had.
 However, I was careful to make sure the black ties were well covered so they didn’t show through the strands of rush on the sides.

 Paper rush start using cable ties only